vdct/ProjetDuMois/DEVELOP.md

 * `statistics.feature_name`: name to display to the user for these objects
 * `statistics.osmose_tasks`: name of the tasks performed via Osmose
 * `statistics.points`: configuration of the points obtained according to the type of contribution (in relation with `contribs.sql`)
 * `editors`: specific configuration to each OSM editor.
-For iD, it is possible to use [the parameters listed here](https://github.com/openstreetmap/iD/blob/develop/API.md).
+ProjetDuMois is described below, for iD, it is possible to use [the parameters listed here](https://github.com/openstreetmap/iD/blob/develop/API.md).

 ### Projects timing